a7d-corp/homelab-clusters-fleet/docs/bootstrap-mc.md

 ## Post setup

 - Remove DNS records created for Kubernetes API FQDN.
-- Re-point `sidero.room101-a7d-mc.lab.a7d.dev` to new MC cluster.
+- Re-point `sidero.room101-a7d-mc.lab.a7d.dev` to new MC ingress IP.
+- Update OPNsense PXE `next-server` to point to new MC ingress IP.
+- Shut down bootstrap VM.